ian-plosker/base-node/README.md

 I'm also working on an eventual fork of this library that adds some generic type checking.

-Below is the blog post/documentation that Dean Edwards published for the original library:
+Below is a copy of the [blog post/documentation](http://dean.edwards.name/weblog/2006/03/base/) that Dean Edwards published for the original library:

 ----------------------------------------------------------------------------------------------------------------------------------

-## A Base Class for JavaScript [Inheritance](http://dean.edwards.name/weblog/2006/03/base/)
+## A Base Class for JavaScript Inheritance

 I'm an OO programmer at heart and JavaScript supports prototype based inheritance.
 Unfortunatley this leads to verbose class definitions: